Vettabase/awesome-innovative-databases/README.md

 immudb is a relational, key/value and document databases.
 These models use different APIs and cannot interact with each other.
 A subset of SQL and transactions are supported for relational data.

 For relational data, updates only happen at a logical level.
 It is always possible to query past data.
 However, deletes are unsupported.
-It is possible to drop a table, in which case it reimains in the logs but cannot be undropped.
+It is possible to drop a table, in which case it remains in the logs but cannot be undropped.
 Key/value data support expiration.

 * [Website](https://immudb.io/)
 * [Documentation](https://docs.immudb.io/master/)